coff/php-test-assignment-6/README.md

   - **QueueManager** abstract queue manager class with basic setters
   - **AMQPQueueManager** higher level wrapper for handling RabbitMQ communication
 - **Command** are CLI related classes

+Further work would be to implement TourProcessor code which gets tour/operator information from message queue and processes them to collect tour details and assets.